AdobeDocs/experience-manager-65.en/help/assets/performance-tuning-guidelines.md

 >[!NOTE]
 >
->The ImageMagick policy.xml and configure.xml files may be found under /usr/lib64/ImageMagick-&#42;/config/ instead of /etc/ImageMagick/.
-Refer to the [ImageMagick documentation](https://www.imagemagick.org/script/resources.php) for details on the configuration file locations.
+>The ImageMagick `policy.xml` and `configure.xml` files are available at `/usr/lib64/ImageMagick-&#42;/config/` instead of `/etc/ImageMagick/`.See [ImageMagick documentation](https://www.imagemagick.org/script/resources.php) for location of the configuration files.

->[!NOTE]
+>[!TIP]
 >
->If you are using AEM on Adobe Managed Services (AMS), reach out to Adobe Support if you plan to process lots of large PSD or PSB files.
+>If you are using Experience Manager on Adobe Managed Services (AMS), reach out to Adobe Support if you plan to process lots of large PSD or PSB files.
+Work with Adobe Customer Care representative to implement these best practices for your AMS deployment and to choose the best possible tools and models for Adobe's proprietary formats.

 ### XMP writeback {#xmp-writeback}